UEFA Women's EURO 2022 final tournament draw: all you need to know

 The draw for the UEFA Women's EURO 2022 final tournament in Greater Manchester will be streamed live from 18:00 CET on Thursday 28 October.

-Special guests from the worlds of sport and music will come together to celebrate the pinnacle of the European women’s game and enjoy live music performances.
+Special guests from the worlds of sport and music will come together to celebrate the pinnacle of the European women’s game and enjoy live performances from Ellie Goulding and Ella Henderson.
 The 16 contenders will discover who they play in the group stage, with the tournament running from 6 to 31 July, with 31 matches across England.Where to watch: TV/streams

 How the draw works